-10 ways to help employees with the increased cost of living
+How to support your employees with the cost of living crisis

 And it’s not only that employees have less disposable income now than they did a few years ago.
 Inflation has seen the cost of services increase higher than the rate of general inflation, making such things as care assistance, domestic support including house cleaners, and other related services such as childcare exponentially more expensive.
 With wages not going as far and services becoming more costly, this also has an impact on well-being with many people feeling stressed and anxious.

 74% of adults in the UK reported feeling stressed about money and financial issues.

 18% of individuals said they experienced high levels of anxiety due to financial concerns.